saigyouji-reimu/Numerical-Algorithms/Mathmatical Image Processing/hw1_1800010697_石元峰/code/README.md

-The program implements the ROF model and Tikhnov model .
+The program implements the total variational model .

-**All the boundary condition of the convolution is `'circular'`.
+**All the boundary conditions of the convolution are `'circular'`.
 **

 **Requirement**